Skip to main content

 Expertise

-Transatlantic relations, transatlantic security, the European Union, NATO, Finland and Sweden's NATO accession, the European Political Community, EU enlargement, France, Finland, Italy, the United Kingdom, great power competition
+Transatlantic relations, transatlantic security, the European Union, NATO, Finland and Sweden's NATO accession, the European Political Community, Baltic Sea security, the OSCE, the Nordics, France, Finland, the United Kingdom, great power competition

 Full Biography

-He graduated from Georgetown University with a Master of Arts in German and European Studies from the Edmund A. Walsh School of Foreign Service and with a certificate in Diplomatic Studies.
+Jason graduated from Georgetown University with a Master of Arts in European Studies from the Edmund A. Walsh School of Foreign Service.
 During his time at Georgetown, he was a teaching assistant to former Secretary of State Madeleine K. Albright.
-Before pursuing his Masters, Jason taught English in South Korea for two years through the Korean Ministry of Education.
-Jason holds a Bachelor of Arts in International Affairs from The George Washington University, concentrating on European Politics, with minors in French and History.
+Before pursuing his Masters, he taught English in South Korea for two years through the Korean Ministry of Education.
+Jason holds a Bachelor of Arts in International Affairs from The George Washington University.

-Jason speaks French and Italian, as well as some German and Korean.
+Jason speaks French and Italian, as well as some German, Finnish, and Korean.
+He resides in Alexandria, Virginia with his wife, Kira, and their rescue dog, Nori.